ddrohan/android-101-labs-as/session5/lab/md/step08.md

 You also need to update your <i>onPrepareOptionsMenu()</i> method in your <b>Base</b> class to handle the 'Reset' menu option being disabled/displayed properly, so refer to the lecture material for this.

 That's about it - with one exception.
-There's a small bug in the app related to when the app restarts and the target HASN'T been reached.
+There's a small bug in the app related to when the app restarts and the target <b>HAS NOT</b> been reached.

 Can you find it, and more importantly, fix it?